 You might wonder what the big deal is – it’s just a water passage after all.
-However, it’s not just a sea level water passage.
+However, it’s not just a sea-level water passage.
 To go through the Canal a ship has to be raised 85 feet up and then let back down over the course of 51 miles.
 I’m not great at science, but even I know this isn’t easy.
-Now for the real kicker – this all had to be figured out in the early 1900’s when they barely even had access to electricity.
-Most of the mechanical operations were done by steam engine.
+Now for the real kicker – this all had to be figured out in the early 1900s when they barely even had access to electricity.
+Most of the mechanical operations were done by steam engines.

-The Panama Canal was the largest concrete structures made at the time.
-The lock gates were as tall as an eight story building.
+The Panama Canal was the largest concrete structure made at the time.
+The lock gates were as tall as an eight-story building.
 Their steel plates were held together with over three million rivets.
 In fact, it took over four years to complete the gigantic locks.
-During the entire construction of the locks, as well as the canal passage, there was an unprecedented number of inventions made that were essential for 21st century construction.
+During the entire construction of the locks, as well as the canal passage, there was an unprecedented number of inventions made that were essential for 21st-century construction.

 Tips for Visiting the Mira Flora Locks